 - Candidates to experience 360 degree simulation of life as an engineer – including climbing telephone poles and inspecting underground chambers

-- New recruits will work to extend the fibre broadband network, improve customer service and keep East of England connected
+- New recruits will work to extend the fibre broadband network, improve customer service and keep the East Midlands region connected

-Openreach today announced a major expansion of its engineering workforce with plans to recruit nearly 120 trainees in the East of England in its drive to improve customer service and invest in the operation of its network.
+Openreach today announced a major expansion of its engineering workforce with plans to recruit more than 70 trainees in the East Midlands in its drive to improve customer service and invest in the operation of its network.

-The local network business, which is part of BT Group, will be seeking recruits from across the region to fill the new, full-time and permanent roles to extend its fibre broadband network, improve customer service and keep the East of England connected.
+The local network business, which is part of BT Group, will be seeking recruits from across the region to fill the new, full-time and permanent roles to extend its fibre broadband network, improve customer service and keep the East Midlands connected.